Right to Work Check: Employer Compliance Guide

 Depending on the individual’s immigration status at the time of the check, there will be different requirements on the type of documents to be checked and retained.
 Acceptable Documents for Manual Checks are set out by the Home Office on separate lists, referred to as List A and List B group 1 and List B group 2.

-List A is to be used by individuals who have permanent right to work in the UK such as British citizens, ILR holders and those with settled status under the EU settlement scheme, while list B is for those whose permission to work is time-limited eg EU nationals coming into the UK after 1 January 2021.
+List A is to be used by individuals who have permanent right to work in the UK such as British citizens, ILR holders and those with an indefinite right to work, while List B is for those whose permission to work is time-limited.
+Individuals with digital status under the EU Settlement Scheme are treated as having an unlimited right to work but evidence this through the Home Office’s online checking service rather than List A physical documents.

 List A for British Citizens and UK Settled Persons